 Big and bold fonts

 A font is the set of characters your copy is displayed in.
 This site uses system fonts or web safe fonts that are already installed on your computer.
 This way, your site might look different on a PC than on a Mac.
 If you want to use other fonts to make your site unique, they need to be downloaded when the site is loading.
 You can avoid this and play with characteristics of the fonts using CSS, without significant additional data load.

 You can make them large & bold

 If you choose to use a web font, you might opt for variable fonts.
-They can serve you all the different characters (normal, bold and italic) in one package and, as a bonus, they can be animated and do other weird things.
+They can serve you all the different characters (normal, bold and italic) in one package and, as a bonus, they can be animated and do weird things.

-If you thought that copy looks boringly boxy on a website, you should think twice.
+If you thought that copy looks boringly boxy on a website, you should think again.
 You can do interesting things with the outer shape of the floating text.
 You can make text flow around an image or another object.
 It is a relatively new CSS feature (not supported by older browsers, Internet Explorer and earlier Edge) that is not used very often, so you can make things looks fresh and original, much like in magazines.

 HTML without CSS is linear: the content is from top to bottom.
 This is clear.
 But using CSS you can structure things.
 You can use columns to group related stuff or sections to separate things that do not belong together.
 I try to do this on this site.
 Structuring things has never been this easy and lightweight thanks to Flexbox for linear and CSS grid for 2D structures.